jbernhard/osu-hydro/README.md

 ### Running initial conditions

 By default (with option `InitialURead = 1`), the initial energy density, flow, and shear viscous tensor must be provided.
-Place the following files in the `vishnew` folder:
+Create the following data files:

 - `ed.dat` - energy density
 - `u{1,2}.dat` - flow velocity in x and y directions